-Table 6 provides the daily TSS loading capacities, as well as the WLA, LA and MOS.
+Table 6 provides the daily TSS loading capacities for the impaired portion of the Rabbit River, as well as the WLA, LA and MOS.
 The loading capacities for the five flow zones were developed using the load duration curve approach.
-The drainage area to the downstream end of this impaired reach is approximately 192 square miles.
-There are two wastewater treatment facilities in the drainage area, Elbow Lake and Wendell.